litestar-org/polyfactory/docs/usage/configuration.rst

 Allow None Optionals
 ----------------------------

-Allow None to be set for optional types.
-By default, Optional type will be ignored.
+Allow `None` to be generated as a value for types marked as optional.
+When set to `True`, the outputted value will be randomly chosen between `None` and other allowed types.
+By default, this is set to `True`.

+By setting to `False`, then optional types will always be treated as the wrapped type:

 .. literalinclude:: /examples/configuration/test_example_7.py
-    :caption: Allow None Optionals
+    :caption: Disable Allow None Optionals
     :language: python